darkowlzz/remotedev/machine/do/README.md

-  clean       Delete the machine. status      Show the machine status. ssh         SSH into the machine. deps        Install all the dependencies and configurations before provisioning a machine. distclean   Cleanup everything, machine, config and generated files. push        Push pushes the specified directory in config to the remote machine. pull        Pull pulls the specified remote directory in the config to the local directory.
+  clean       Delete the machine. status      Show the machine status. ssh         SSH into the machine. dev         SSH for development as the configured "owner" user in the "source" directory. deps        Install all the dependencies and configurations before provisioning a machine. distclean   Cleanup everything, machine, config and generated files. push        Push pushes the specified directory in config to the remote machine. pull        Pull pulls the specified remote directory in the config to the local directory. tunnel      Create a SOCKS5 tunnel to the machine (from host).
 ```

 All the operations run within container and any other dependency or